During the Semester

 - How do I leave feedback comments for student submissions in SpeedGrader?

 When grading assignments where students submit Word docs or PDF files, you may want to add comments directly on the submitted document.
 While you can download the documents and use Word or Acrobat to make comments, you can also add comments on the document in SpeedGrader using the commenting tools in the toolbar above the document.
 Your options include point, highlight, text, strikethrough, drawing, and area commenting.
 See “How do I add annotated comments in student submissions using DocViewer in SpeedGrader?” for instructions.

 When you leave written comments on students’ work, it is important to let them know that the comments are there and how to get to them.
-Getting to feedback, especially notes directly on a student paper, is not intuitive so including the instructions is helpful.
+Getting to the feedback, especially notes directly on a student’s paper, is not intuitive so including the instructions is helpful.
 You can link directly to the Canvas Guide “How do I view assignment comments from my instructor?” in your assignment or your announcement that grades are posted.

 When grading discussions, Speedgrader shows you all comments by the student in one place taken out of the context of the discussion to make it easier to see what individual students have posted.
 For detailed instructions, see the Canvas Guide, How do I grade a graded discussion in SpeedGrader?